-The Enterprise is transporting its first Captain, Robert April to Babel, where he will reluctantly accept his retirement.
-When the Enterprise attempt to stop an unidentified vessel on a collision course with the Beta Niobe nova, the ship accidentally pass into an alternate dimension, where time flows in the opposite direction.
-The crew of the Enterprise rapidly begins to grow younger in age, and soon become unable to man the consoles.
-Written by
+The Enterprise is transporting its first captain, Robert April, to Babel where he will reluctantly accept his retirement.
+When the Enterprise attempts to stop an unidentified vessel on a collision course with the Beta Niobe nova, the ship accidentally passes into an alternate dimension where time flows in the opposite direction.
+The crew of the Enterprise rapidly begins to grow younger in age and soon becomes unable to man the consoles.

 The TV Archaeologist